hdosanjh/CRWR1200-draft/README.md

 # CRWR1200-docs

-This is the repository for drafts and posts for Creative Writing 1200.
+This is your repository for working on your composition for Creative Writing 1200.
+Your draft document is called `draft.md`.
+Click on the file name above to begin working.

-The public-facing website for this course is [here](http://crwr1200.netlify.com/).
+Click the 'Wiki` link above to review all the course details.